giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/README.md

 This tutorial introduces the CSF-CUF framework through a complete structural example: a **non-prismatic T-section beam with variable material properties**.

-The beam extends from the initial section `S0` to the final section `S1`.
-Along this direction, both the geometry and the material distribution may change continuously.
+From the initial section `S0` to the final section `S1`, both the geometry and the material distribution may change continuously.
+In this example, the upper flange and web become smaller, while the material assigned to the web also varies along the beam.

-In the example considered here:

-* the upper flange and the web progressively become smaller;
-* the material assigned to the web varies along the beam;
-* the material of the upper flange remains unchanged.

-The example therefore combines two features that the framework is specifically designed to handle:

-* **geometry varying along the beam**;
-* **material properties varying along the beam**.

 No previous knowledge of CSF or CUF is required.

-The central idea of the framework is simple:
+The central idea is:

-**CSF describes the physical member, while CUF describes how its structural response is approximated.**
+**CSF describes the physical member; CUF describes how its structural response is approximated.**

-## CSF: the physical model
+## CSF and CUF

-**CSF (Continuous Section Field)** provides the physical description of the beam.
+**CSF (Continuous Section Field)** defines the physical beam:

-For the present T-section, it defines:

-* the geometry of the upper flange and web;
-* how their dimensions change from `S0` to `S1`;
-* the material associated with each part of the section;
+* cross-section geometry;
-* how those material properties vary along the member.
+* its variation along the beam;
+* material distribution;
+* variation of material properties.

-At any position along the beam, CSF can therefore provide the actual cross-section and material properties existing at that location.
+At any longitudinal position, CSF provides the actual section and material existing there.

-In this tutorial, the physical member is defined in
+In this tutorial, the beam is defined in

 `models/t_noprismatic_csf.yaml`